 - Fintech founders are often accused of ‘greed’ while managers may be seen as ‘envious’.

 - While ‘innovation’ is integral to the fintech owner, this can look like a risk to the incumbent organization.

 - While an established company is might end up in a never-ending decision-making process, a start-up is more “opportunistic” and less likely to make consistent decisions based on professional analysis.

 There is an obvious and well-documented gap that must be bridged.
-Question is: Who must move to create that bridge?
+The question is: Who must move to create that bridge?
 Yes, you can educate a start-up to become like an incumbent company.
 Is that what the buyer wants?
 I don’t think so.
 As a consequence, we have to face the inconvenient truth: there is no way out for the incumbent organization, change must happen there!
 On all levels, including all stakeholders.
-That change-process neither can be avoided nor “outsourced” to an acquired company.
+That change process neither can be avoided nor “outsourced” to an acquired company.
 That clearly includes the idea of partnering with an innovative start-up as e. g. a supplier.

 Just another attempt to avoid the non-avoidable.
-Yes, you might appoint a fintech company as a supplier, agree on clear terms, roles, and responsibilities, creating the necessity for the fintech passing a strong procurement audit.
+Yes, you might appoint a fintech company as a supplier, and agree on clear terms, roles, and responsibilities, creating the necessity for the fintech to pass a strong procurement audit.
 My guess: Not many start-ups are made for that.
-This solution would allow the fintech’s culture continues to be undisturbed to a certain degree.
+This solution would allow the fintech culture continues to be undisturbed to a certain degree.
 But is it really?
 The fintech must be capable to catch up with the quality requirements of an established, regulated company, as regards to documentation, service level agreements, price expectations, audits, etc.

 Let´s face it: if there is a remaining “innovation-intolerance” at the incumbent, it will not work.